Scouting America: Impact on American life

 Mark Mays, CEO of Clear Channel Communications, told a magazine interviewer in May 2008 that, "Particularly in the very impactful ages of youth 11 to 14 years old, when they can really go astray and you're taking the time to spend with them and focus on cultural core values like reverent, trustworthy, loyal, and helpful—all of those different things ...
 Scouting has a huge positive impact on boys and their lives, and that in turn positively impacts our communities and society as a whole."

 Mayor of New York City and business tycoon Michael Bloomberg, said that Scouting America's Scout Law required of all Scouts—a Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent—are "all the American values ...
 Americans have quaintly simplistic ways and direct ways of phrasing things ...
 I think it's one of the great strengths of this country."

 Peter Applebome, an editor of The New York Times, wrote in 2003 of his experience as an adult participating with his son in Scouting activities, "I feel lucky to have had this unexpected vehicle to share my son's youth, to shape it, and to be shaped by it as well."
 He concluded that, although Scouting is viewed by some as old-fashioned, "Scouting's core values ... are wonderful building blocks for a movement and a life.
 Scouting's genuinely egalitarian goals and instincts are more important now than they've ever been.
 It's one of the only things that kids do that's genuinely cooperative, not competitive."

-At the turn of the 20th century, Halloween had turned into a night of vandalism, with destruction of property and cruelty to animals and people.
-Around 1912, the BSA, Boys Clubs and other neighborhood organizations came together to encourage a safe celebration that would end the destruction that had become so common on this night.
+At the turn of the 20th century, Halloween had frequently became a night of vandalism, with widespread destruction of property and cruelty towards animals and people.
+Around 1912, the BSA, Boys Clubs and other neighborhood organizations came together to encourage safer celebration as an alternative to more destructive practices.

 Scouting America is quite particular about how and when the Scout uniforms and insignia may be used in film and other portrayals; and for that reason, most films and television productions made in the US utilize "ersatz" Scouting organizations.
 Examples of this include the "Order of the Straight Arrow", portrayed in the King of the Hill cartoon series, and the "Indian Guides" depicted in the 1995 Chevy Chase film, Man of the House.
 Exceptions include Disney's Follow Me, Boys!
 (1966; re-released 1976) and the closing shot of The Sopranos, which shows Cub Scouts in full uniform.